riskframe/ai-rmm/framework/govern-3.2.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Govern 3.2
-## Govern 3.2: Policies and procedures are in place to define and differentiate roles and responsibilities for human-AI configurations and oversight of AI systems.
+> Policies and procedures are in place to define and differentiate roles and responsibilities for human-AI configurations and oversight of AI systems. [@playbook]

 ### Govern 3.2.1.
 Establish Clear Roles and Responsibilities.